 The inaugural 2016 competition saw entrants from regions all over the world, including submissions from Asia, Africa and the Americas.
 During the festival’s run, finalists' videos were viewed over four million times in just 11 short days.
 The festival's jury comprised of directors Ava DuVernay and Xavier Dolan, actor-director James Franco, actress Priyanka Chopra, cinematographer Ben Richardson, illustrator and animation artist Rachel Ryle, and music video director Nabil Elderkin.

-Last year’s TIFFxInstagram produced Fan Favourite Award winner, Tunisia’s Mohamed Abdallah (@mrtam13) for Hope, and Jury's Choice Award winner, the Dominican Republic’s Ivan Herrera (@ivanherrera) for La Pasión Original.
+The 2016 TIFFxInstagram Shorts Festival Fan Favourite Award winner, Tunisia’s Mohamed Abdallah (@mrtam13) for Hope, and Jury's Choice Award winner, the Dominican Republic’s Ivan Herrera (@ivanherrera) for La Pasión Original.

 Since their wins, Herrera and Abdallah have had continued success, including Herrera’s work on the music video for John Legend’s “Love Me Now” alongside 2016 TIFFxInstagram Shorts Festival jury member Nabil Elderkin.
 Abdallah’s Hope was a step in a series of events that led to its subject, breakdancer Zulu Rema, receiving new prosthetic legs earlier this year.

-To enter the TIFFxInstagram Shorts Festival, submit a 60-second-or-less film on Instagram using the hashtag #TIFFxInstagram and complete the submission form below.
+To enter the TIFFxInstagram Shorts Festival, submit a 60-second-or-less film on Instagram using the hashtag #TIFFxInstagram and complete the submission form.

 TIFF and Instagram encourage all aspiring and established filmmakers from all over the world to enter the TIFFxInstagram Shorts Festival.